Opportunities to transform lives in the Holy Land

 I am hopeful.
 Very hopeful.
 I believe in the God of Love and through that love I know all matter of things shall be well.
 I also firmly believe that hope alone is not an action, but that out of hope, comes action.
 Let’s be what we profess to be, in all the times we are together, the people of the Spirit, people of hope, people of action, people of care for others, those we know, and those we don’t.

 The Rt.
-Rev. Greg Rickel, Bishop of Olympia and AFEDJ Chair
+Rev. Gregory H. Rickel, VIII Bishop of Olympia (Res.), Assisting Bishop, Southeast Florida, Former AFEDJ Board Chair

 Give a Christian student the gift of a first-rate education at Saviour’s School